MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_keyboardacceleratorplacementtarget.md

 Use the [KeyboardAcceleratorToolTipTarget](uielement_keyboardacceleratortooltiptarget.md) property to specify the control tooltip that displays the accelerator key combination.
 For example, a Pivot control can display the tooltip for a PivotItem with the Pivot header.
 -->

-Use the [KeyboardAcceleratorPlacementMode](uielement_keyboardacceleratorplacementmode.md) property to specify whether the control tooltip displays the key combination for it's associated keyboard accelerator.
+Use the [KeyboardAcceleratorPlacementMode](uielement_keyboardacceleratorplacementmode.md) property to specify whether the control tooltip displays the key combination for its associated keyboard accelerator.

 ## -examples